The Quest for the Nanorien Stones (1982)

+Re: Layout.
 The module suffers from unclear presentation.
-Information is not always doled out in a logical fashion, meaning it is sometimes neccesary to backtrack in case you read over an important point which was included as a throwaway line earlier in the module.
+Information is not always doled out in a logical fashion meaning it is sometimes necessary to backtrack in case you read over an important point which was included as a throwaway line earlier in the module.
 On the plus side, there is a lot of monster related oldschool art, which gives it that classic feel.
-The maps are unclear and very small, but serviceable.
+The maps are unclear and very small, but ultimately serviceable.

-The rules for the planes are based (but only vaguely it seems) on the old manual of the planes so that means such enjoyable aspects as banned spell lists, magical items being less potent in that plane if they fail a save vs lightning (a new rule I think?).
+The rules for the planes are based on the old manual of the planes so that means such enjoyable aspects as banned spell lists, magical items being less potent in that plane if they fail a save vs lightning (a new rule I think?).
 No other mention is made of the effects of wandering around on the planes, and such considerations as survival on the planes of water, air and fire.
 Only the plane of fire mentions anything such as taking damage for those lacking adequate precautions.
 These strange, partial planar rules are confusing and mention just what part of the Manual of the Planes is in use and what parts may be safely ignored would have been helpful.

 Section I: Earth

-The Earth section takes place in what I think?!? is a large chasm (the description of the place is vague at times).
-A series of branching paths run through the chasm with the temple in the centre.
+The Earth section takes place in what I think is a large chasm (the description of the place is vague at times).
+A series of branching paths run through the chasm with the temple at its heart.
 Distances are provided and encounters take place in marked regions.
 The more distance PCs cross, the more likely they are to be struck by falling rocks from constant earthquakes.
 The text points out that some branching paths have chasms that must be navigated through some other fashion but it is not clearly indicated from the map what intersections may be safely navigated and which ones are perilous.